 A lot of people want to know how to make this arthritis remedy.
 You would be amazed at the number of questions people have about this seemingly simple treatment.
 Here are just a few of the questions we get:

 Q. Do you have a recipe for gin-soaked raisins?
 How much gin is used for every pound of raisins?

 My mother has joint pain and it would help her a lot to have some more detailed information!

 A. To prepare gin-soaked raisins, start with golden raisins.

 Here are some very common questions:

-Put them in a shallow bowl and pour in just enough gin to barely cover them.
+With the raisins in a shallow bowl, pour in just enough gin to barely cover them.